SamCodes96/BlazorFaceRecog/README.md

 ﻿### About
-Initially started this to learn Blazor WASM, with the intention of using some kind of dotnet library for the actual facial recognition.
+Initially started this to mess with Blazor WASM.
+The intention was to use some kind of .NET library for the actual facial recognition instead of just doing it in JS.
-Sadly that usually involves some kind of DLL/runtime that would require a server, or I would need to go down a low level rabbit hole.
+Sadly that usually involves some kind of DLL/runtime that can only run on a server, or I would need to go down a low level WASM rabbit hole.
-In retrospect this would probably be better off as a Blazor server app since it uses SignalR anyway... ¯\_(ツ)_/¯
+In retrospect this would probably be better off as a Blazor server app since it uses SignalR anyway... ¯\\_(ツ)_/¯

 ### Project Setup